-At FSU, she has studied clarinet with Dr. Frank Kowalsky and Dr. Deborah Bish.
-Larkin also holds a master of music degree from Michigan State University where she studied clarinet with Dr. Justin O’Dell and composition with Dr. Ricardo Lorenz.
-Previously, she earned her bachelor of arts degree from the University of Kansas while studying clarinet with Dr. Stephanie Zelnick and Dr. Larry Maxey.
+Dr. Sanders completed her Doctor of Music degree in clarinet performance and a certificate in arts administration at Florida State University in 2015.
+At FSU, she studied clarinet with Dr. Frank Kowalsky and Dr. Deborah Bish while teaching a course in clarinet fundamentals for first-year undergraduate students.
+Larkin also holds a Master of Music degree from Michigan State University where she studied clarinet with Dr. Justin O’Dell and composition with Dr. Ricardo Lorenz.
+Previously, she earned her Bachelor of Arts degree from the University of Kansas while studying clarinet with Dr. Stephanie Zelnick and Dr. Larry Maxey.

 Born and raised in Stuttgart, Arkansas, Patti graduated from the University of Arkansas with a degree in Marketing.
 Currently she is surrounded by the Arts and is responsible for securing funding, venues, housing, and meals for the traveling musicians of TFO.
 Her husband, Sandy, is a drummer and professor of English, daughter, Dr. Larkin Sanders, is a free lance musician in Kansas City, and son, Hart, is an architect in Phoenix with Will Bruder Architecture.
 The Sanders family has resided in Branson since 1992.